yagopv/DurandalAuth/readme.md

 - Model validation both client (knockout validation) and server (data attributes)

-- UnitOfWork and Repository patterns on server
+- UnitOfWork and Repository patterns both client and server

+- Using Breeze JS in the client for better data management

 ##Check out!! ...